raspberrypilearning/marble-mayhem/en/step_5.md

 Take a look at some Marble Mayhem! projects created by community members in the Raspberry Pi Foundation’s gallery of [Marble Mayhem!
 Community Projects](https://wke.lt/w/s/DS1fHk){:target="_blank"}.

+--- collapse ---

+---
+title: Completed project
+---

+You can download completed projects as packages from the [zipped solutions directory](https://rpf.io/p/en/marble-mayhem-get){:target="_blank"}.

+--- /collapse ---

 --- save ---